 Darcie is patient and caring and very aware of individual learning needs, especially for primary and lower secondary students and those with learning difficulties.

 Darcie has a passion for helping children with learning difficulties develop their literacy and numeracy skills and to build their confidence.
-Darcie holds a Bachelor of laws degree and a Master of Special Education.
+Darcie holds a Bachelor of laws degree, a Bachelor of psychological science and a Master of Special Education.

 Darcie has completed a range of professional development courses in the field of dyslexia and learning difficulties.
-Recent courses include: dyslexia training at University of London, UCL Institute of Education & Dyslexia, IMSLE through the Australian Dyslexia Association, Little Learners Love Literacy and Learning Difficulties training through SPELD Vic.
+Recent courses include: dyslexia training at University of London, UCL Institute of Education & Dyslexia, IMSLE through the Australian Dyslexia Association, Little Learners Love Literacy, Sounds Write and Learning Difficulties training through SPELD Vic.

 Darcie is an associate of the Dyslexia Association of Australia.
 Her interest and passion is working with children with special needs and learning difficulties, particularly dyslexia and reducing learning anxiety for all children.